birobirobiro/awesome-shadcn-ui/README.md

 - [v0](https://v0.dev/) - Vercel's generative UI system, built on shadcn/ui and TailwindCSS, allows effortless UI generation from text prompts and/or images.
 It produces React and HTML code, integration is also possible via v0 CLI command.
 - [wallhaven-desktop](https://github.com/ErKeLost/wallhaven-desktop) - Wallhaven Wallpaper software desktop.
 Create a wallhaven api based client , a true wallpaper software. use Farm , Tauri , React19, shadcn/ui.
 - [xuneix](https://xuneix.theteleporter.me/) - A link rotation tool for enhanced admin panel security.
 It includes dynamic URLs, expiring tokens, customizable rotation.
 Easily setup with shadcn/ui.
 Integrates with Vercel KV.
-- [PageGen](https://pagegen.ai) - An AI Page Generator with Claude AI, React and Shadcn UI.
-Generate web pages from text, screenshot and template with one click.

 ## Websites and Portfolios Inspirations